 All readings are available on-line, on 2-hour reserve, or in the periodical section at the Weldon or Law Libraries.
 The course will be ordered thematically so the specific reading schedule will be established on the first week of class.

 Methods of Evaluation

-Participation - 20% Term Assignment - 15% Presentation - 20% Essay 45% - Due November 21, 2022
+Participation - 20% Term Assignment - 15% requires documentation for academic accommodation Presentation - 20% Essay 45% - Due March 26, 2024